NTNU-SmallSat-Lab/outreach-website/backend/README.md

+# Dev Setup

+Copy the `.env.example` file and paste it as a `.env`.
+Now edit all the example `toBeModified` values to random strings.

+Now continue with the guide underneath.

 # 🚀 Getting started with Strapi

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/dev-docs/cli) (CLI) which lets you scaffold and manage your project in seconds.